dtcu0ng/H81M-DS2-Hackintosh/README.md

 + If you use GT730 2GB GDDR5 from Gigabyte like me, you should add agdpmod=pikera in boot-arg.
 That fix screen flash problem.

 # Post-install:
-+ (Only High Sierra) If you have NVIDIA graphics card, use this terminal command to install Web driver
++ (Only High Sierra) If you have NVIDIA graphics card (except RTX(s), GTX 16xx, GTX 15xx), use this terminal command to install Web driver

 ```
 bash <(curl -s https://raw.githubusercontent.com/Benjamin-Dobell/nvidia-update/master/nvidia-update.sh)